Estate Planning Lawyer Scranton, PA

 Legal Help with Wills, Trusts, Probate, and Powers of Attorney

 Preparing for your future by establishing a will, trust, or power of attorney is essential for ensuring that your wishes are honored and your family is taken care of after your death.
 The processes involved in estate planning can be complex and generally require sound legal advice and guidance.
-At Rogan Law, we proudly serve the people of Scranton and deliver the counsel they need to navigate these complicated matters.
+At Rogan Law, our estate planning attorney in Scranton, PA, proudly serves the people of Northeastern Pennsylvania and delivers the counsel they need to navigate these complicated matters.

 Whether you are considering establishing an estate plan or have been named a personal representative responsible for administering an estate, we can help.
 We have an in-depth understanding of Pennsylvania’s laws and the processes you must go through for establishing wills, trust, powers of attorney, and probate.